openfiesta/openfiestalab/labguide/residency.md

 ---

 <p align="justify"> Collaborators are any person that helped us to develop the program, either by giving us priceless feedback or putting their efforts for the improvement of the residency program.
 Anyone could become a collaborator as any relevant contribution to seeking a more useful program is welcomed.
-Please, don't hesitate to write to us for joining efforts.</p>
+Don't hesitate to write to us for joining efforts.</p>